 By nature, the term “content marketing” casts a wide net.
 “Content” encompasses everything from a blog post to a videocast and stops to pick up everything in between, as well.
 Although marketers all use different forms of content to fulfill their marketing goals, these types of content are typical and widespread in today’s content marketing environment:

-1) Infographics: Infographics have seen an 800% increase in Google searches in the last two years.
+Infographics have seen an 800% increase in Google searches in the last two years.
 If that’s not evidence enough to warrant their use, we’re just not sure what is.
 Infographics are today’s content heavy-hitters.
 In addition to combining the power of visual and written content, they are easy to share via social media platforms and they cram a huge amount of useful, interesting information into a condensed and easily digestible package.
 Plus, they’re easy to create and there are dozens of online platforms that allow marketers to create free infographics in a snap.

-2) Videos: Videos are a great way for marketers to meet their customers where they’re at.
+Videos are a great way for marketers to meet their customers where they’re at.
 Although text-focused content is important and helpful for many users, videos are often easier to digest and access, which means that high-quality video content can offer a memorable platform for dispensing information.
 A great content marketing video can be anything from a videocast to an instructional, how-to lesson.

-3) Guides: People want information and guides are a great way to provide it for them.
+People want information and guides are a great way to provide it for them.
 Every company is an expert at something and publishing helpful guides is a fantastic way to boost your company’s authority and gain customers through unique and useful content.
 Guides are generally longer than blog posts and are designed to delve deeply into one specific topic.

-4) Lists: Lists have been dominating sites like BuzzFeed for years and the reason is that they’re so amazingly effective.
+Lists have been dominating sites like BuzzFeed for years and the reason is that they’re so amazingly effective.
 Lists are a great way to deliver content that ranges from instructional or helpful to hilarious.
 In addition to being easy to read and understand, lists are also ideal for sharing and have a tendency to go viral.

-Although content marketing is an extensive subject that has warranted the writing of many books, this simple outline and functional definition is enough to help you impress your friends and strike fear into the hearts of your enemies.
+Although content marketing is an extensive subject that has warranted the writing of many books, this simple outline, and functional definition is enough to help you impress your friends and strike fear into the hearts of your enemies.
 Additionally, there’s no time like the present to be well-versed in the ins and outs of content marketing since it seems like the practice is only gaining popularity and becoming more and more embedded in the fabric of today’s marketing practices.